Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Numerical Simulation

+Since the localization method in \cite{chan1994simple} employs a two-step WLS method, involving a series of linear operations.
+The final localization error $\Delta \boldsymbol{p}_u$ is related to the TDOA estimation error $\Delta \tau_u$ through a linear mapping, represented by the matrix $\boldsymbol{G}$, i,e., $\Delta p_u = \boldsymbol{G} \Delta \tau_u$.
+Thus, since the TDOA estimates provided by P-TDOA are unbiased and zero-mean, the final position estimates are also unbiased.
+Therefore, we also provide the CRLB for localization as a baseline for comparison, which is derived in \cite{chan1994simple}.
+It's worth mentioning that the CRLB for localization depends on the covariance matrix of TDOA estimates.
+Given that we impose polynomial model constraints on the TDOA estimates, these constraints must also be accounted for in the CRLB for localization.
+Similar to the CRLBs for TDOA estimation, we define the CRLB for localization without polynomial model constraints as $\text{CRLB1}(\boldsymbol{p}_u)$, and the CRLB considering these constraints as $\text{CRLB2}(\boldsymbol{p}_u)$.
+The simple deviation of the CRLBs for localization is given in Appendix \ref{appendix2}.

-The default system setting is the same as those in Section \ref{simTDOA}, with the model order of P-TDOA set to $L=2$ and the number of frames set to $N_f=3$.
-The standard deviation of each anchor's position error is set to $\sigma_p =0.1$m and $\Sigma_{\boldsymbol{p}_i} = \text{diag}([\sigma_p^2, \sigma_p^2])$.
-Since the anchors are randomly placed, the solution may degrade for certain anchor distributions.
+The default system settings are the same as those in Section \ref{simTDOA}.
+Since the anchors are placed randomly, the solution may degrade for certain anchor distributions.
 To better evaluate the performance of different methods, we exclude outliers based on unified thresholds.
+The RMSE of the position is given by